DemonsGalore/socketio-chat/README.md

 - password protected chats
 - highlight chats with new messages
 - disable empty messages
-- store messages in database
+- separat model for message?